 A couple can withdraw up to $70,000 through the HBP when buying their first home (i.e. $35,000 x 2).

-Based on currently available information, you can use either the FHSA or HBP when buying a home, not both.
+Based on currently available information, you can use both the FHSA and HBP when buying a home.

-Here are some of the other measures that have been proposed in order to make housing more affordable in Canada.
+Here are some of the other measures that have been proposed to make housing more affordable in Canada.

 Related: How To Buy a Home in Canada.